Treidexy/airy/README.md

 ### Click

 With your palm facing away from the camera point one finger to left-click and two fingers to right-click.
+If you point down, you can drag the mouse,

 ### Youtube.com

-With your palm facing away from the camera, put up three fingers to type `https://youtube.com\n`.
+With your palm facing away from the camera, put up three fingers to the right to type `https://youtube.com\n`.

 ### Fullscreen

 With your palm facing away from the camera, put up four fingers to press `f`.
+Jump
 ### Jump

 With two fingers, point left or right to press `j` or `l`.

-### Hold

-Palm away, point two fingers down to hold the mouse button.
-Point one finger down to release.